lezgin-alimoglu/ida-control-system/README.md

 - folium
 - pyserial
 - tkinter (comes with most Python installations, but may require python3-tk on some Linux distros)
-- RPi.GPIO (only required for Raspberry Pi)

 ## Hardware Requirements
 - MAVLink-compatible vehicle (e.g., ArduPilot-based)
 - Connection via USB or UDP
 - Joystick (for manual control)
-- Raspberry Pi (optional, for GPIO)

 ## Important Notes
 - Adjust MAVLink connection settings in the `config.py` file as needed.